 Strategic risk is managed within the Board risk appetite and mitigated through the development and implementation of the Syndicate's strategy, business plan and through controls relating to the development of new business opportunities.

-These risks are covered in detail in Note 14 to the financial statements.
+These risks are covered in detail in the Notes to the Financial Statements, Note 14.